 The easiest way to make sure that your wildlife sightings are used in local decision-making is to submit your records direct to us.
 This is best done in Excel as we can check them quickly and import directly into our database.

 We have a downloadable template spreadsheet, NEYEDC Species Recording Form, which is ideal for submitting records to us at records@neyedc.co.uk.
+For a list of our accepted Record Types and Sample Types, see this document.
 This email address can also be used for identification enquiries, attaching photographs if you have any.

 As well as sending your records direct to us at NEYEDC there are lots of websites that offer online recording.
 Many of these, including the Yorkshire Naturalists’ Union, use the iRecord platform.